turnerdan/joethecorpusrogan/README.md

 ## Citation
 If you use this corpus for your research, please consider citing it:

-**Turner, D.R.
-(2020).
-The Joe The Corpus Rogan Corpus. https://github.com/turnerdan/joethecorpusrogan/**
+**Turner, Daniel R. (2020).
+Joe Rogan Podcast Corpus. https://github.com/turnerdan/joethecorpusrogan/**

 ## Story